 “Prescience” comes from the Latin verb praescire, which means to know beforehand, to have foresight.
 Prescient organizations often have leaders who – as the brilliant Queen’s University marketing professor Ken Wong says – aren’t afraid of leadership.
 “They recognize the ultimate competitive value is to be the best you.”
-Needless to say, (I’m saying it anyway) to lead with integrity, personal values and vision helps customers, employees and your community of followers know exactly where you stand.
+Needless to say, to lead with integrity, personal values and vision helps customers, employees and your community of followers know exactly where you stand.

 Southbrook Vineyards in Ontario’s Niagara on the Lake appellation has two very prescient leaders at the helm.
 Winery owner Bill Redelmeier – a proponent of local agriculture before the word “local” became part of the foodie lexicon, and Ann Sperling, Canada’s leading authority on planet-friendly, sustainable viticulture and winemaking.
 Together, they lead with integrity and environmental values that benefit the natural environment, their employees and wine lovers everywhere.
 Importantly, they took a stand as environmental champions and exemplary wine producers long before the “climate” conversation became the #1 global issue (per United Nations).